 Just go down into the Smart Controls, click on the button that says, “Limit to Key,” and then increase the volume fader until you’ve noticed that the vocals sound more in tune.

-Don’t turn it all the way up to 100, because then you’ll get the Travis Scott/Robot voice that a lot of hip-hop guys like to use unless of course, that’s your goal.
+Don’t turn it all the way up to 100, because then you’ll get the Travis Scott/Robot voice that a lot of hip-hop guys like to use unless that’s your goal (here’s my guide on that if that’s the case).

 It’s important to note that you have to know the key signature of the song first and set it in the top-center console of the DAW.
-Figuring out the key signature of the song is something I’ve written about a few different times.
+Figuring out the key signature of the song is something I’ve written about a few different times, (however, plug-ins like Melodyne 5 from Plugin Boutique can actually do it for you).

 What I do, is I grab my guitar, and I play along to the song that I’m mixing.